A look at BCG’s Seema Bansal and her TED Talk “How to fix a broken education system without any money”

 Public school systems are supposed to be a great and inclusive option for all families.
 However, public schools all over the world often fall short due to a number of reasons and difficulties that can arise.
 Overcrowding coupled with under funding is a problem that many schools can’t overcome.
 Seema Bansal works in India to reform the public school system in one of their states.

-Seema Bansal is an associate director at The Boston Consulting Group (BCG) in New Delhi, India.
-She leads the company’s Social Impact practice in India and is a member of the firm’s People & Organization and Public Sector practices.
+While she was the associate director of The Boston Consulting Group (BCG), Seema Bansal led the company’s Social Impact practice in India and is a member of the firm’s People & Organization and Public Sector practices.
 In the social impact and public sector fields, she works on various project initiatives in education, food security and nutrition, and governance within government agencies.

 Bansal believes that governments can actually make a meaningful difference in education.
 In her TED Talk “How to fix a broken education system without any money,” she discusses her work in helping to completely transform the Haryana, India school system.